Expand your knowledge in the cutting-edge field of Biomedical Engineering

 The first of the series, “Bioceramics: Advances & Challenges for Affordable Healthcare,” comprises five lectures, exploring the field of biomedical materials with an emphasis on advances in bioceramics and their role in meeting the technical and ethical challenges facing affordable healthcare.

-Coming soon: In our second short course, gain an in-depth view of the mechanisms behind this revolutionary science with “Surface Chemistry and Characterization of Bioactive Glasses.”
+New: In our second short course, gain an in-depth view of the mechanisms behind this revolutionary science with “Surface Chemistry and Characterization of Bioactive Glasses.”
 This nine-lecture short course provides detailed insight into the discovery of bioactive materials, with reviews of animal models and clinical applications.
 Additionally, obtain an overview of the mechanisms and technology behind bioglass bonding, toxicology and biocompatibility, with a particular emphasis on characterization strategies and how to determine the best method of quality assurance.

 Dr. Larry Hench, Professor of Engineering/Biomedical Engineering Program